MicrosoftDocs/playfab-docs/playfab-docs/features/multiplayer/networking/party-unity-plugin-quickstart.md

 >  Mismatch between the processor architecture of the project being built "MSIL" and the processor architecture of the reference "XGamingRuntime", "AMD64".
 >  ```

-The Microsoft GDK only supports x64.
+The Microsoft GDK and Windows only support x64.

 To resolve these issues: